themeteorchef/saas-stripe/saas-stripe.md

 Usage of the token is pretty straightforward.
 Above, we can see the `updateUserQuota` method that we're calling and passing our `SERVER_AUTH_TOKEN` to.
 After `check()`ing our argument for validity, we simply do an `if` statement to see if the `auth` value passed to our method is equal to our global `SERVER_AUTH_TOKEN`.
 If they _are_ equal, we allow the update on the user, _incrementing_ or _decrementing_ their `used` lists value.
 If they are not equal, we simply throw an error that can be returned on the client (e.g. if a user tried to call this method from their browser's console, they'd see our error displayed there).

-##### A wee bit of controversy
+##### A Wee Bit of Controversy

 The above pattern using `SERVER_AUTH_TOKEN` is a bit controversial.
 Before this recipe was released, I [published this pattern on GitHub](https://github.com/themeteorchef/server-only-methods) and shared it with the Meteor community.
-A few people suggested that using the `SERVER_AUTH_TOKEN` part was unnecessary, as you can actually check the value of `this.connection` to see if it equals `undefined` (it does when a request originates from the server).
+A few people suggested that using the `SERVER_AUTH_TOKEN` part was unnecessary, as you can actually check the value of `this.connection` to see if it equals `undefined`.
+(It does when a request originates from the server.)
 In testing, I found that this _does_ work, but **only** if the request starts on the server (e.g. you have an automated script on the server to call the method).

 If the request in any way originates from the client, `this.connection` still returns a value (e.g. in the above example, our request originates on the client, but our `updateUserQuota` function is actually triggered from the server from within another method).
 This means that in our use case above, we need an alternative to `this.connection`.
 A bit confusing, but something to keep in mind if you want to make use of server-only methods.
 Make sure to [look at the history for the snippet](https://github.com/themeteorchef/server-only-methods/commits/master) I prepared over on GitHub to get a better understanding.